Matthew-Jennings/rad-qa/README.md

 # Analyse DR-CS

-Analyse DR-CS is a Python script designed to process and analyze Dose Rate - Collimator Speed (DR-CS) quality control tests for Varian TrueBeam radiotherapy systems.
-The script automates the extraction of statistics from DICOM images, facilitating efficient quality assurance in radiotherapy departments.
+Analyse DR-CS is a Python script designed to process and analyze DICOM RTImages for the Dose Rate - Collimator Speed (DR-CS) quality control test for Varian TrueBeam radiotherapy systems.
+Predicted and acquired images are supported.

 ## Table of Contents